vexeye/vex/README.md

 ## Packages

-Vexx enforces the user to declare & define a single building block entity per file, unless part of a namespace, therefore learning how to import/export building blocks is an important step moving forward.
+vex enforces the user to declare & define a single building block entity per file, unless part of a namespace, therefore learning how to import/export building blocks is an important step moving forward.

 ### Using the installed packages